Ratarca/azure-dlake/app/modules/data_ds_workspace/#docs.md

 # Module

-Use this module to setup a machine learning workspace on databricks.
+Use this module to setup a simple azure machine learning 'AML' workspace.
 There are a awesome environment to build your machine learning models.